JackMansfield2019/OptionPricing/README.md

 # Monte Carlo and Binomial Simulations for Option Pricing
 Program that compares 3 implementations of the Binomial option pricing model, and then uses a Monte carlo simulation to price European, Asian, Barrier, and Minimum Strike call options.

-Program that compares and constrasts Stock pice path models

-Program to price European, Asian, Barrier, and minimum strike call options, Using both Binomial pricing and monte Carlo pricing options

 ## Program Overview
 This program that takes as input µ, r, σ, S0, T, ∆t and simulates the stock price from time 0 to T in time steps of ∆t for the risk neutral dynamics given by: